alexcatmu/alexcatmu-cv/README.md

-# Marc Soler i Colomer
+# Alex Catalan
 ![ReactJS Resume Website](readme.jpg?raw=true "ReactJS Resume Website")

 ## Description
 This is my personal resume website built with React and Redux.
-I am using @timbakerx React resume website template that can be found <a href="https://github.com/tbakerx/react-resume-template">HERE</a>, but I replaced jQuery, trying to keep the same functionalities with React.
+I am using @marcsc3 React resume website template that can be found <a href="https://github.com/marcsc3/marcsc3-cv">HERE</a>.